standard-crypto/axiom-vscode/README.md

 Compilation requires that the default input be set.

-The output will be written to the directory set in the [extension settings](#extension-settings)
+The output will be written to the directory set in the [extension settings](#extension-settings).
 <img src="media/compile-circuit.gif" width="500" />

 ### Managing Queries